o3de/o3de.org/content/docs/userguide/enable-color-correction-node.md

+description: ' Use the Enable Color Correction node in the &ALYlong; &script-canvas;
+  editor to set color correction parameters. '
+slug: enable-color-correction-node
+title: Enable Color Correction
+---
 # Enable Color Correction<a name="enable-color-correction-node"></a>

 Sets color correction parameters\.
 You can use this node to specify the CMYK, brightness, contrast, saturation, and hue in a scene\.
 Most color correction properties aren't updated smoothly, so it's recommended that you hide stronger color correction changes with cuts or fading between scenes\.